MolotovCherry/Cargo-RamDrive/README.md

 ## Windows

 ### Installation
+Download and install the driver for [arsenal image mounter](https://arsenalrecon.com/downloads), then go to [this page](https://github.com/ArsenalRecon/Arsenal-Image-Mounter/tree/master/Command%20line%20applications) and download `aim_ll.zip`.

 - Download files under Windows directory.
 - - Place files in `Windows\Documents\PowerShell` in your `C:\<UserName>\Documents\PowerShell` folder
 - Set your `TMP` and `TEMP` env vars to the ram drive path you want (e.g. `R:\Temp`)